Flagellant, 16th century. Artist: Jost Amman

 © Ann Ronan Picture Library / Heritage-Images

-Amman Belief Black Death Bubonic Plague Disease Epidemic Fanatic Flagellant Flagellation Jost Jost Amman Justus Amman Pain Plague Scourging Sect Whipping
+Amman Belief Black Death Bubonic Plague Disease Epidemic Fanatic Fanaticism Flagellant Flagellation Jost Jost Amman Justus Amman Pain Plague Scourging Sect Whipping

 FREE PERSONALISATION

-We are proud to offer a range of customisation features including Personalised Captions, Color Filters and Picture Zoom Tools
+We are proud to offer a range of customisation including Cropping, Captions, and Filters.
+Zoom Cropping can be adjusted in the basket

 SECURE PAYMENTS

-We happily accept a wide range of payment options so you can pay for the things you need in the way that is most convenient for you
+We accept all major payment options so you can pay for the things you need in the way that is most convenient for you